Azure-Samples/active-directory-verifiable-credentials/B2C/README.md

 Then do the following changes to the [TrustFrameworkExtensionsVC.xml](.\policies\TrustFrameworkExtensionsVC.xml) file:

 - Find `LoadUri` and replace the value of the url for `selfAsserted.html` that you uploaded in the previous step.
-- three places where `VCServiceUrl` references your deployment of the samples, like `https://df4a-256-714-401-356.ngrok.io/api/`
+- all places where `VCServiceUrl` references your deployment of the samples, like `https://df4a-256-714-401-356.ngrok.io/api/`
-- two place where `ServiceUrl` references your deployment of the samples, like `https://df4a-256-714-401-356.ngrok.io/api/`
+- all place where `ServiceUrl` references your deployment of the samples, like `https://df4a-256-714-401-356.ngrok.io/api/`

 Upload the xml policy files to your B2C tenant starting with TrustFrameworkExtensionsVC.xml first.
 Note that you already should have uploaded the TrustFrameworkBase.xml and trustFrameworkExtensions.xml in a previous step.